A 12-Step Plan for Aging Gracefully

 ... but neatly.

-Do you dress to impress, or do you choose your clothes style for comfort alone?
-Be aware that there are styles that are both comfortable and stylish.
-If you find that you are still wearing clothes that you purchased five years or more ago, it's time to ditch them.
+Do you dress to impress, or do you choose your clothes for comfort?
+You should know that there are styles that are both comfortable and stylish.
+If you find that you are still wearing clothes that you purchased more than five years ago, it's time to ditch them.
 They've done their duty and no doubt look awful.
 They aren't even suitable for everyday or at-home wear.
 Go through your closets and drawers, and pitch all the old and worn-out stuff.

 Double knits have been out for years—you deserve better.
 Buy just a few new pieces that make you look and feel terrific.

-Shoes: How many pair of shoes do you have that you haven't worn for years?
+How many pairs of shoes do you have that you haven't worn for years?
 First of all, trash any that are old and worn out.
-You don't need them, and no one else wants them.
-Then take all the shoes that you haven't worn for a long time, but are too good to throw away, and give them to a charity or the Goodwill.
-Someone will appreciate your thoughtfulness.
-Then polish and clean up the shoes you love to wear.
+You don't need them, and no one else will want them.
+Take any decent shoes that you haven't worn for a long time, and give them to a charity or the Goodwill.
+Someone will find more use for them than you have.
+Polish and clean up the shoes you love to wear.
 Maybe you'll even want to buy a new pair or two.

-Step 11a - It's Easy to Dress With Grace
+Step 11 - It's Easy to Dress With Grace

 ... and style.

 I have found a great fashion website for mature women that I think you will thoroughly enjoy.
 It's a must-read for all the beautiful, mature women out there, and that means you!
-It's called Fashion After 50, and it has tips for how to wear what you have in your closet for a fashionable look.
-There is a quiz that helps you determine your body type so you can learn which clothes best suit you.
+It's called Fashion After 50, and it has tips for how to wear what you have in your closet fashionably.
+There is also a quiz that helps you determine your body type, so you can learn which clothes best suit you.
 This site isn't just about sales; I have found a lot of great information there.